Against All Odds (2011 film): Reception

-In 2011 the documentary won the so-called Zürcher Filmpreis, a prize awarded by the canton of Zurich.
+In 2011 the documentary won the so-called Zürcher Filmpreis, a prize awarded by the canton of Zürich.
 The jury particularly liked the closeness and intimacy with the protagonists, this was mainly achieved due to the fact that Schmid shot most of the film herself.
 The immediacy is further enhanced by the formal humbleness, relying fully on the characters.

 The documentary was widely discussed in public and Swiss media.
 The journalist Bettina Spoerri from the Neue Zürcher Zeitung for example said that the protagonists were "tough but also very vulnerable young people who are looking for their path."
 She proceeded to point out that the "chances that are being given or refused to them" were "an unerring mirror of our society."
 Irene Genhart from the Zürcher Landzeitung wrote that the "loose juxtaposition" of the three stories was the strength of the film because it enables the viewer "to prescind and to draw parallels."
 According to her the film is "a heart warming, silently mischievous and thought provoking study of adolescence with a child in Switzerland."